mmcclimon/mr_poole/README.md

 ```

 By default, poole generates a simple file that looks like this (but see section
-on configuration for more optinos).
+on configuration for more options).

 ```yaml
 ---